 These long molecules can be broken down into other fatty acids and glycerol to create fuel for the body.
 Glycerol can further be broken down and converted into glucose.
 Elevated levels of triglycerides in your blood can increase your risk of developing diabetes, cardiovascular illnesses, and other life-threatening diseases.

 The other important class of lipids in the body is a waxy substance called cholesterol.
 These molecules have a variety of functions in your body such as building hormones including estrogen and testosterone, maintaining the integrity of cell membranes, and aiding in the absorption of vitamins.

-Your body produces all the cholesterol you need through the liver and other body cells.
+Your body produces all the cholesterol you need in the liver and other cells throughout the body.
 Cholesterol is also obtained by consuming animal-based foods such as poultry, dairy, and red meat.
 Typically, 75% of the body’s cholesterol is produced endogenously (internally) while the other 25% is ingested from external sources.

 Cholesterol is most commonly transported in the blood by molecules composed of fat and protein called lipoproteins.
 From least dense to most dense, they come in five forms: chylomicrons, very-low-density lipoproteins (VLDL), intermediate-density lipoproteins (IDL), low-density lipoproteins (LDL), and high-density lipoproteins (HDL).
 Because VLDL, LDL, and HDL cholesterol are frequently used as clinical indicators, we are going to focus on them.

 It is important to emphasize that while they are often referred to as “VLDL cholesterol”, “LDL cholesterol”, and “HDL cholesterol”, these molecules themselves are not cholesterol; they are cholesterol transporters.